Magnetic Force Effect on an Airfoil CFD Simulation

 Geometry & Mesh of Airfoil

-The present 2-D modeling is done by Design Modeler software.
+We design the present 2-D geometry by Design Modeler software.
 The coordinates of the airfoil points are imported in the software, and the solution domain is a circle of 10 to 12 times of the radius of the airfoil chord.
 To solve this problem, after defining the domain, an unstructured triangular mesh has been applied around the airfoil.
 For the boundary layer flow, applying finer meshing which departs from airfoil is gradually getting bigger in order to make it easier to solve and reduce the computational time.

 |Models (Magnetic Force Effect on an Airfoil)|